Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Carolina

 Definitions

-- Affected by substance abuse: The infant has a positive urine, meconium, or cord segment drug screen with confirmatory testing in the context of other clinical concerns as identified by current evaluation and management standards.
+- An infant has a positive urine, meconium, or cord segment drug screen with confirmatory testing in the context of other clinical concerns as identified by current evaluation and management standards.

-- The infant's mother has had a medical evaluation, including history and physical or behavioral health assessment indicative of an active substance use disorder, during the pregnancy or at time of birth.
+- The infant's mother has had a medical evaluation, including history and physical, or a behavioral health assessment indicative of an active substance use disorder during the pregnancy or at the time of birth.

-- Affected by withdrawal symptoms: The infant manifests clinically relevant drug or alcohol withdrawal.
+- An infant manifests clinically relevant drug or alcohol withdrawal.

-- The infant has known prenatal alcohol exposure when there are clinical concerns for the infant per current evaluation and management standards.
+- An infant has known prenatal alcohol exposure when there are clinical concerns for the infant per current evaluation and management standards.

 Notification/Reporting Requirements